monster860/ntdf-mod/README.md

 ## Building

 You need the following:
-- PS2 toolchain, [found here](https://github.com/ps2dev/ps2toolchain).
+- PS2 sdk + toolchain, [found here](https://github.com/ps2dev/ps2dev).
 This will require a linux environment.
 If you are on windows you may use Windows Subsystem for Linux
 - Node.JS
-- A copy of the `SCUS_973.67` file found on the game disk.
-This file must be placed in the mod folder of this repository

 To build, use the `build.sh` shell script.
 This will create two files. `934F9081.pnach`, and `df_hack.elf`.